conorcarrion/Webhook-hiring-challenge/README.md

 Returned to testing, made some progress with the tests but still unsure of pytest fixtures, Flask instantiation and appropriate setup & Teardown.

+### Saturday 16:30

+Unfortunately during a Ubuntu reinstall my personal documents and my progress on the test_app.py since Wednesday were lost.
+I believe I still learned a lot and will be able to rewrite it with what I learned, but it is still a setback.

 # Appendix

 # <company> Hiring Challenge